magomimmo/modern-cljs/doc/second-edition/tutorial-06.md

 In the [first tutorial][3], we set `:source-paths` in the `build.boot` file to the `#{src/cljs}` path.

-The `:source-paths` directive instructs Google Closure/CLJS pair of compilers to look for any CLJS source code in the `src/cljs` directory structure for doing its job.
+The `:source-paths` directive instructs the  Google Closure/CLJS pair of compilers to look for any CLJS source code in the `src/cljs` directory structure for doing its job.